Home โ€ข Recipes โ€ข Cake

 Traditionally speaking, a Victoria sponge cake would be made using raspberry jam, but I personally favour strawberry for this cake.
 But it’s entirely up to you what you use – this is your own Victoria sponge!

-Seedless jam is generally more pleasant in a cake such as this, in terms of texture, but if you preferred a seeded jam, you do you.
+Seedless jam is generally more pleasant in a cake such as this, in terms of texture, but if you prefer a seeded jam, you do you.

 A slice of Victoria Sponge cake on a plate, showing layers of golden sponge, strawberry jam, and buttercream, with the full cake in the background.